Limited Run Games: History

 At its first press conference, held during E3 2018, Limited Run Games announced it had begun helping other developers port and digitally release their games for the Nintendo Switch.
 The company had previously only released Saturday Morning RPG in this manner, chiefly to learn how to bring games to the platform.
 Its first such ports were Cosmic Star Heroine and Night Trap.
-In 2019, Limited Run Games partnered with Disney to release several older Star Wars video games.
-This marked the company's first major foray into releasing retro games, having previously focused principally on more recent games.
-Limited Run Games saw a significant increase in demand between 2020 and 2021, the early years of the COVID-19 pandemic.
-However, the generally higher demand for various products during that time caused an impasse for deliveries from China, which in turn impacted Limited Run Games' manufacturing capabilities.
-By September 2020, the company released more than 500 games.
-It grew its staff count to over 50 people by October 2021, up from 20 in March 2020.
+In 2019, Limited Run Games partnered with Disney to release collector's editions of several older Star Wars video games.
+This marked the company's first major foray into releasing retro games, having previously focused principally on contemporary games.
+Limited Run Games saw a significant increase in demand for its games between 2020 and 2021, the early years of the COVID-19 pandemic.
+However, the overall higher demand for various products during that time caused an impasse for deliveries from China, impacting Limited Run Games's manufacturing capabilities.
+By September 2020, the company had released more than 500 games.
+It grew its staff to over 50 people by October 2021, up from 20 in March 2020.

 In April 2022, Limited Run Games opened a retail store at MacGregor Village, a shopping mall in Cary.
 The store primarily stocks the company's releases, with 25% of its capacity reserved for other media and merchandise.
-The store is operated through Limited Run Games' wholly owned subsidiary Limited Run Retail, LLC.
-In July, the company announced the formation of SuperDeluxe Games, a joint venture with the Japanese localization company 8-4 that distributes Limited Run Games' releases in Japan.
+The store is operated through Limited Run Games's wholly owned subsidiary Limited Run Retail, LLC.
+In July, the company announced the formation of SuperDeluxe Games, a joint venture with the Japanese localization company 8-4 that distributes Limited Run Games's releases in Japan.
 Limited Run Games owns 40% of SuperDeluxe Games.
 In August 2022, Embracer Group announced that it had agreed to acquire Limited Run Games from Fairhurst and Bogart to undisclosed terms.
 The acquisition was completed on September 6, and Limited Run Games was incorporated into Embracer Group's newest operative group, Embracer Freemode, with Fairhurst and Bogart retaining their management roles.
 According to marketing director Alena Alambeigi, the acquisition gave Limited Run Games access to the many intellectual properties owned by Embracer Group.
 Later in September, Limited Run Games announced the launch of the book imprint Press Run, led by Jeremy Parish and Jared Petty, former editors for the video game websites USgamer and IGN, respectively.

+Bogart left Limited Run Games in May 2023.
+In 2024, the company faced backlash for selling the 3DO version of D on CD-R discs, which are burned instead of pressed, leading to playback issues on 3DO consoles.
+The company claimed it chose CD-Rs because there were "quality and reliability issues" with pressed discs and that CD-Rs offered better compatibility with the 3DO console, which was pointed out as incorrect.
+However, Bogart alleged that Fairhurst chose CD-Rs because they were cheaper, despite objections from staff.
+Bogart also shared concerns about Fairhurst's management style, including a "cut corners" culture, workplace harassment, and mismanagement.